codyngpriest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # This script duplicates the last line of the file iacta
 10. No more javascript
 # This is a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+11. Don't just count your directories, make your directories count
+# This is a script that counts the number of directories and sub-directories in the current directory.